antonioribeiro/health/README.md

 This package creates a service status panel for you any Laravel app and has the follwing main points:

 - Highly extendable and configurable: you can create new checkers and notifiers very easily, and you can virtually change everything on it.
+- Built-in notification system: get notifications via mail, slack, telegram or anything else you need.
 - Resilient: if the framework is working and at least one notification channel, you should receive notification messages.
-- Built in notification system: get notifications via mail, slack, telegram or anything else you need.
 - Routes for: panel, json result, string result and resource.
 - Configurable panel design.
 - View app error messages right in the panel.